mini-peter-hunt/better-mc/README.md

 You can adjust the `options.txt` to configure the content to generate

-And to clean up the generated content, use the following command:
+And to delete the generated content, use the following command:

 ```
 python3 clean.py